outpace/config/README.md

 }
 ```

-As shown above, a custom data reader has been provided to allow for pulling in String values from the environment.
+As shown above, a custom data-reader (`#config/env`) has been provided to allow for pulling in values from the environment.
 If the environment does not have that entry, the var will use its default value or remain unbound.

 The configuration EDN map is provided to an application in one of two ways: